Rahul0880/Crushing-machine/Home.md

 |   6.   | Disposed plastic move it to dustbin |

 # Problem definition version 1.3 :-
-Design a semiautomatic cup crushing machine, which is able to do accurate and hygienic crushing process, it should be portable and user-friendly.  should be able to crush at least 2 cups per minute,  built with in Rs.
-6000 .
-Machine should indicate  before and after crushing process is completed .(Sense the cup and it's size).
+Crushing machine is specially designed to reduce large size of plastic cups into small particles and which can be further recycled.
+Design a semi automatic plastic Cup crushing machine which can be user and environmental friendly.
+It should not exceed the volume of 5 cubic feet, it should be able to crush 2 cups for minute.
+Budget should not exceed rupees 6000 and  should work for 3 hours continuously.